 For quick relief from inflammation and itchy, irritated skin, try a spritz of our calming Clarifying Hydration Dew.
 Natural ingredients like rosewater and cucumber help soothe, hydrate, and reduce inflammation.
 This delicate mist is also perfect for an afternoon refresh!

 Relaxing your body can also help relax your mind, lower your stress, and ease you into a peaceful sleep.
 For an extra luxurious experience, unwind with Averr Aglow’s Illuminating Essence Exfoliating Mask.
-You can apply the mask while you soak in the tub, helping you fight your stress breakouts and leave your skin velvety-soft.
-Read more at our blog here!
+You can apply the mask while you soak in the tub, helping you fight your stress breakouts and leave your skin velvety soft.
+Read more here!

 Remember, seasonal stress is normal.
 But there are ways to treat yourself that can melt it (and your skin issues), away!